 Casting Spock, err… Leonard Nimoy as Dr Barry Mayfield was an inspired choice.
 He’s as emotion-free as his cherished Vulcan alter ego, as mean spirited as a Klingon warrior and as single-minded in achieving his goals as the Borg (the Trek references end here, you’ll be delighted to hear).

 What puts him to the top of the list is that his ice-heartedness knows no bounds.
 Check out the evidence: in order to take credit for a revolutionary drug he’s been developing with his (utterly adorable) senior surgeon Dr Heideman, he tries to put the latter out of the way through use of dissolving suture after an operation.
 He then brains the nurse who figures it out with a tyre iron.
 And later he slays a reformed-drug-addict-turned-petting-zoo employee to frame him for the nurse killing.
 Oh, and he also laughs at and shoves Columbo in two separate incidents of barbarism…

 Where would he stop?
 Even cuddly puppies and fluffy bunnies would seem targets for this ice-cold individual.
 He’s the first killer who elicits a genuine flash of anger and dislike from the normally placid Columbo – a sure-fire sign that he’s bad to the bone.

 So there we have, them.
 The baddest of the bad – in this man’s opinion at least.
 Let me know your thoughts, and who else might have been included.
-There was certainly no shortage of contenders with Drs Ray Fleming and Mark Collier, The Great Santini, Leslie Williams, Alex Benedict, Commissioner Halperin, Justin & Coop, Dr Bart Keppell and Riley Greenleaf all having strong cases for inclusion, so shoot me a comment below!
+There was certainly no shortage of contenders with Drs Ray Flemming and Mark Collier, The Great Santini, Leslie Williams, Alex Benedict, Commissioner Halperin, Justin & Coop, Dr Bart Kepple and Riley Greenleaf all having strong cases for inclusion, so shoot me a comment below!